 Most, if not all, schools will provide their pupils with exposure to reasoning via SATs-style questions, but this often comes hand in hand with exams and assessment.

 Yet, it is equally important to get pupils reasoning and problem solving in a low stakes classroom setting or as a group.

 Creating a learning environment where the types of problem solving questions found in SATs just become part of your lessons will help pupils feel comfortable with exam terminology, and ensures they are more at ease with being asked the same kind of question (say, multiplying and dividing fractions) in lots of different ways.

-Our Topical Problem Solving resources enable you to include these type of SATs style questions in a way which is fun and confidence boosting.
+These maths problem solving investigations and downloadable resources enable you to include these type of SATs style questions in a way which is fun and confidence boosting.

-5 Top Tips For Creating Your Own KS2 Maths Investigations To Develop Problem Solving And Reasoning
+5 Top Tips For Creating Your Own KS2 Maths Investigations

-1. Date-based themes for Maths activities
+1. Date-based themes for maths problem solving activities

-Nothing solidifies Maths in the real world quite like the real world.
+Nothing solidifies maths in the real world quite like the real world.
 Nearly, if not everyday of the year holds some significance to someone.

 February?
 Pancake day, Valentines Day, and Fairtrade Fortnight.

 March?
 Red Nose Day, World Book Day, and Holi.